AlCalzone/ioBroker-repo-status/README.md

 and get a quick overview over the CI status of all ioBroker adapters in the latest repo:

 <img src="img/cli.jpg" />

+---

+The current build status (updated daily at 1 AM and 1 PM can be seen in issue [#2](https://github.com/AlCalzone/ioBroker-repo-status/issues/2).

+---